 Finish the Dough:

-- Pour the dough on to a floured surface and need until you form the dough into a smooth, elastic ball, about 7-8 minutes total.
+- Pour the dough onto a floured surface and knead until you form the dough into a smooth, elastic ball, about 7-8 minutes total.
 Wrap with plastic wrap and transfer to the refrigerator for 30-40 minutes to chill.

 Roll the Dough:

 - Cut the dough ball into 4 equal-sized pieces.